chriskyfung/amp-affiliately-jekyll-theme/README.md

 repository: <USERNAME>/<PROJECT>
 ```

-Also, appending the `download` variable to the post front matter.
+Also, appending the `download` variable to the post's front matter.

 ```yaml
 download: true